lyndipc/booth-bot/README.md

 # Booth

-A Slack app for scheduling PTO, sick leave, discussing private issues, and more for distributed teams.
+A Slack app for distributed teams that allows scheduling PTO, sick leave, work events and more.

 ***